Page 1 – Petrels

 Collectively the petrels are known as the tube noses, distinguished from all other birds by the tubular nostrils on the top or sides of their bill.
 The nostrils drain excess salt, which has been removed from the bloodstream by glands above the eyes.
 These glands act as auxiliary kidneys, excreting the salt that accumulates when the birds take in seawater.
 The prominent nostrils also reflect an acute sense of smell, which is used by some species to find food, and to help locate their own burrow among the many that make up petrel colonies.

 Petrels in New Zealand

 New Zealand has a rich diversity of petrels.
-Excluding albatrosses, 37 species of the world’s 95 petrels breed in the New Zealand region.
+Excluding albatrosses, 37 of the world’s 114 petrel species breed in the New Zealand region.
 Fourteen of these breed only in the New Zealand region, although they travel beyond the country’s exclusive economic zone (of 200 nautical miles) to feed.
 There are other species that breed elsewhere but visit New Zealand waters.

 Flying and feeding